|

 Bihar, in northeastern India.
 It was the centre of several larger kingdoms

 or empires between the 6th century BC and the 8th century AD.
+The early importance of Magadha may be explained by its

 strategic position in the Ganges River valley, enabling it to control